0xPoe/0xPoe/README.md

 As a software engineer at [PingCAP], my main focus is on enhancing [TiCDC], which serves as the change data capture tool for [TiDB].

 I am also a big believer in open source.
-I contribute to the [Rust] community, where I am working on three projects:
+I contribute to the [Rust] community, where I am working on two projects:

-- ["Rust compiler"] - Empowering everyone to build reliable and efficient software.

 - ["Cargo: The Rust package manager"] - Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages.